collective/collective.cmisbrowser/README.txt

 - ``repository_url``: URL to the connected `CMIS`_ repository,

-- ``repository_name``: Name of the repository to use at the connected URL (if more than one is available),
+- ``repository_name``: Name of the repository to use at the connected URL.
+Required if more than one repository is available,

-- ``repository_path``: Sub path in the repository to start browsing at,
+- ``repository_path``: Path in the repository to use as root for the Browser.
+If it is not specified, the root of the repository will be used,

-- ``repository_user``: Username used to authenticate to the repository,
+- ``repository_user``: Username used to authenticate to the repository.
+If specified, password is required,

-- ``repository_password``: Password used to authenticate to the repository,
+- ``repository_password``: Password used to authenticate to the repository.
+If specified, username is required,

 - ``folder_view``: Choice that let select how CMIS folders are rendered in Plone.
-This let you select which Plone folder default template to use.
+This let you select which Plone folder template to use.

 - ``proxy``: Proxy URL to use to connect to the CMIS repository.